-As company secretary, the task of filing the company documents at Companies House will normally be delegated to you.
+As company secretary, responsibility for filing the company documents at Companies House will normally fall to you.

 - For example, information on any new shares allotted must be notified within 28 days.
 Appointments, resignations and changes (eg home address) of directors or secretaries must be notified within 14 days.

 - When making changes, the company’s articles of association should be consulted to see if specific procedures need to be followed.

 Submit a confirmation statement every year

 - This confirms that the information Companies House holds about the company is accurate.
 The statement must be filed within 14 days of the end of the review period.

 - Before filing the confirmation statement, you should check the information held by Companies House.
 If any information is out of date, you need to update it at the same time or before submitting the confirmation statement.